-Are you ever driving along on a 100 degree day, or on a bitter -10 degree day, and you see someone running, but they don’t look happy at all?
-Instead, they look like they’d rather be doing anything else, but a voice inside their head has obviously told them that if they don’t keep running, they will immediately die?
+Are you ever driving along on a 100-degree day, or on a bitter – 10-degree day, and you see someone running, but they don’t look happy at all?
+Instead, they look like they’d rather be doing anything else, but a voice inside their head has apparently told them that if they don’t keep running, they will immediately die?
 So, run they do, as if against their own will.
-I see these people all of the time, and while a very small part of me is inspired by their willingness to miserably soldier on, a bigger part of me is screaming, “WTF, WTF, WTF?”
+I see these people all of the time, and while a tiny part of me is inspired by their willingness to miserably soldier on, a more significant part of me is screaming, “WTF, WTF, WTF?”

-I exercised pretty much only in an effort to lose weight for years.
+I exercised pretty much only to lose weight for years.
 That was before the spinal meltdown that resulted in my having three discs become herniated and desiccated, and developing osteoarthritis at the age of 25.
 It was also before the osteopenia diagnosis at the age of 30.
 Nowadays, if I miss more than two days of exercise in a row, I feel it in all of my muscles and all of my bones.
-Also, I get pissy and I already seem to have an increased capacity for pissyness compared to the average person, so this is a very bad thing.
+Also, I get pissy, and I already seem to have an increased capacity for pissiness compared to the average person, so this is a terrible thing.

 Did it hurt at the beginning?
-I won’t lie, the first time that I exercised, my back went out for several days and it was a full month before I even attempted it again.
-The truth is, though, that it quickly became obvious that any residual pain from exercising was nothing compared to the pain caused by immobility.
+I won’t lie, the first time that I exercised, my back went out for several days, and it was a full month before I even attempted it again.
+The truth is, though, that it quickly became evident that any residual pain from exercising was nothing compared to the pain caused by immobility.
 It’s been almost six years now, and I can honestly say that I exercise 5-7 times a week and have for pretty much six years straight.
 What makes me get up at 5:30 in the morning on weekdays, drink a cup of coffee, and get to it?
-Besides the fact that I know what happens if I don’t workout all too well, it’s because I truly enjoy the exercise that I choose to do.
+Besides the fact that I know what happens if I don’t work out all too well, it’s because I genuinely enjoy the exercise that I choose to do.

 It’s not about what’s popular to do, or what workouts celebrities are doing, or how much I spent on my workout wardrobe.
 Because, really, I just don’t care.
 It’s about what will get my day started in a way that makes me more physically and mentally ready to cope with whatever the rest of the day will bring.